mattneib/Power-Bill-Review/README.md

 * write_csv(dfgru ,lookup)

+download PowerReview.Rmd to look at code
-download PowerReview.Rmd to look at code download PowerReview.Html to look at graphs
+download PowerReview.R to look at similar code
+download PowerReview.Html to look at graphs